soeaver/caffe-model/README.md

 # Caffe-model
-Caffe models (include classification, detection and segmentation) and deploy prototxt for resnet, resnext, inception_v3, inception_v4, inception_resnet, wider_resnet, densenet and other networks.
+Caffe models (include classification, detection and segmentation) and deploy prototxt for resnet, resnext, inception_v3, inception_v4, inception_resnet, wider_resnet, densenet, DPNs and other networks.

 ## We recommend using these caffe models with [py-RFCN-priv](https://github.com/soeaver/py-RFCN-priv)
 Please install [py-RFCN-priv](https://github.com/soeaver/py-RFCN-priv) for evaluating and finetuning.